-Responsible consumption and production taken tremendously serious at SRI.
+Responsible consumption and production is taken seriously at SRI.
 Our organization has implemented a Sustainable Purchasing Policy, which emphasizes buying local, chemical-free and sustainably-sourced products.
 SRI has also made efforts to reduce consumption by using ceramic dishes instead on single use plastic and to divert remaining waste through composting and recycling efforts.